Return (The Winans album)

-Return is an album by the American musical group the Winans, released in 1990.
+Return is the seventh album by the American musical group the Winans, released in 1990.
 It was their third album for Qwest Records.
 The first single was "It's Time", which was re-edited to change the rap elements when gospel audiences objected.
 The Winans supported the album with North American tour.
 Some critics dubbed the album's sound "new jack gospel".

 The album peaked at No. 90 on the Billboard 200.
 It sold more than 500,000 copies.
 Return was nominated for a Grammy Award for "Best Contemporary Soul Gospel Album".
 It won the Soul Train Music Award for Best Gospel Album.

 Production

 The album was produced primarily by Michael J. Powell.
 Teddy Riley produced some of the album's new jack swing-influenced tracks.
 Kenny G, Aaron Hall, and Stevie Wonder were among the album's guest musicians.